jennifermulroy/Project2_MachineLearning/Conclusions.md

 <br/>

 ## Classification Models and Results

+Given the limitation in historical fundamental data available on SimFim, we ran a k-fold cross validation and compared the accuracy scores generated to select the optimal classifier model.

 ```
 models = []
 models.append(('LR', LogisticRegression()))